jsonquerylang/jsonquery/README.md

 Inspired by MongoDB aggregates and Lodash.

 Minified and gzipped size: `0.7 kB`.
+The reason that `jsonquery` is so small is that it smartly utilizes the built-in JSON parser and JavaScript functions.

 # Usage